matteyeux/Decrypt0r/README.md

 The first one to add is the largest, and the second one is the iv key (the smallest).<br>
 Then follow instructions.<br>

+### IMG4

+Decrypt0r now supports IMG4 (or im4P, whatever) files.
+I added a function which checks if the file is an IM4P or not.

+You can also decompress compressed iPhone 7 (and other unencrypted kcaches) kernelcache when it asks for firmware just  press enter keys.

 ###How to build it?

 To build Decrypt0r just cd to the decryptr0r directory and run `make` <br>